 This exciting new 3-hour program takes place at Jenkinson’s Aquarium in Point Pleasant and is suitable for students from grades 5-12.
-It is recommended for small groups (18-20 maximum) and provides an introduction to underwater exploration using remotely-operated vehicles (ROVs).
-The program is divided into three parts: introduction and hands-on activities, building and testing ROVs of students’ designs, and operating an ROV in an exhibit tank to observe resident sea life .
+It is recommended for groups of up to 20 students and provides an introduction to underwater exploration using remotely-operated vehicles (ROVs).
+The program is divided into three parts: introduction and hands-on activities, building and testing ROVs of students’ designs, and operating an ROV in an exhibit tank to observe resident sea life.

 Through discussion and instruction, NJSGC and Aquarium instructors will cover the following key concepts during the introduction and activities: